 New £100m Visitor Attraction In Belfast Expected To Open By 2030

-Concept designs for a new £100 million (€119 million) project in Belfast city centre have been released for the first time.
+Concept designs for a new £100 million (€119 million) project in Belfast’s city centre have been released for the first time.

-Belfast Stories, which will be a public space, visitor attraction and creative hub, is expected to open by 2030 at the Art Deco former Bank of Ireland building and a surrounding 5,000-square metre site in the city’s Royal Avenue.
+Belfast Stories, which will be a public space, visitor attraction and creative hub, is expected to open by 2030 at the former Bank of Ireland art-deco building and a surrounding 5,000-square-metre site on the city’s Royal Avenue.

 The multi-purpose city centre destination will aim to attract more than 700,000 visitors per year, with up to 1,200 jobs supported during the construction and launch phases.
 Belfast Stories is a flagship project of the £1 billion (€1.19 billion) Belfast Region City Deal (BRCD) programme of investment, designed to contribute to the BRCD vision of driving inclusive economic growth, making a positive impact on some of the region’s most deprived communities, and contributing to a balanced spread of benefits across the city, region, and Northern Ireland.

-The organisers say Belfast Stories is all about sharing stories from people who have lived in and visited Belfast, past and present.
-Stories will be told in many different ways – interactive, audio-visual, musical, printed and in ways that are yet to be imagined.
+The organisers say that Belfast Stories is all about sharing stories from people who have lived in and visited Belfast, in the past and present.
+Stories will be told in many different ways – interactive, audio-visual, musical, printed – and in ways that have yet to be imagined.

 ADVERTISEMENT